TikhonJelvis/adaptive-radix-trees/README.md

-A Haskell implementation of persistent adaptive radix trees.
-Very much a work in progress!
+A Haskell imlementation of adaptive radix trees.
+Still very much a work in progress—doesn't work at all at the moment.